 Featured Projects

-On May 26, 2025, the Historical Society of Carroll County opened its new exhibit Mary Shellman: Civil War to Suffrage in the Sherman-Fisher-Shellman House.
+In 2025, the Historical Society of Carroll County opened its new bedroom exhibit Mary Shellman: Civil War to Suffrage in the Sherman-Fisher-Shellman House.
 The exhibit was generously funded through a grant from the Heart of the Civil War Heritage Area.
-The Society’s digital exhibit about the life and work about Mary Shellman’s is also now live and can be viewed by clicking the button below.
-Work on the remaining second floor rooms will begin in the summer of 2026.
+Starting in the fall of 2026, HSCC sets its sights on a new abitious initiative; Where the Servant’s Stairs Lead.

 Help continue our interpretive expansion on the second floor of the Shellman House by giving to our Campaign Shellman Tour Expansion Fund.